 After your child's surgery or procedure, your child's nurse will talk to you about the care they will need at home.
-There will be special instruction to follow during the immediate recovery period.
+There will be special instructions to follow during the immediate recovery period.

 It is important that you ask your nurse or other care providers for the information you need to feel comfortable in caring for your child at home.
-If he needs special home care equipment or home nursing, your child's nurse will help you arrange it.
+If they need special home care equipment or home nursing, your child's nurse will help you arrange it.

 People to Talk to Before You Go Home